April 6, 2021

-You’ve seen the ads: devices that plug into your wall and claim to be able to cut your electricity bills in HALF!
+You’ve seen the ads: power-saver devices that plug into your wall and claim to be able to cut your electricity bills in HALF!
+Do they work?

 This is not so different from the idea of surge protection technology.
 Both of these devices straighten out chaotic electric currents.

 However, these devices are still NOT what they claim to be.
-They claim to cut your bill in half by reducing how much current your appliances consume.
-But it DOESN’T lower your utility bills.
+They claim to cut your bill in half by reducing how much current your appliances consume, but they DON’T lower your utility bills.
 Why?

-Yes, power saver devices smooth out surges in the electricity coming into your home, making more of it usable … But unfortunately, the amount you have to pay on your utility bills is NOT based on that.
+Yes, power-saver devices smooth out surges in the electricity coming into your home, making more of it usable… Unfortunately, the amount you have to pay on your utility bills is NOT based on that.
 The amount you spend on your electric bills is a figure called “real power,” measured in kilowatts.
-That means while it’s great that these devices can smooth out chaotic electric currents and thus reduce the net amount of electricity your home consumes … The gross amount of electricity coming into your home is still the same.
-And so, your electric bills will NOT decrease!
+That means while it’s great that these devices can smooth out chaotic electric currents and thus reduce the net amount of electricity your home consumes… The gross amount of electricity coming into your home is still the same so your electric bills will NOT decrease!

 These devices are glorified surge protectors, and while they do serve a purpose, you’re not going to save money on your electric bills because of them.